mantidproject/mantid/docs/source/interfaces/ISIS Reflectometry.rst

 interface, monitoring will continue running in the backgroud.
 You can cancel the `MonitorLiveData` algorithm from the *Algorithm progress* dialog.

-Note that if `MonitorLiveData` stops for any reason other than being terminated by the user, it will be automatically re-started by the Interface.
-Note that if anything has changed on the Settings tab then the new values will be used.
+If `MonitorLiveData` stops due to an error, the `Start monitor` button will be re-enabled so that it can be re-started from the Interface.

 Note that if you close and re-open the Interface, the link to any running monitor algorithm will be lost.
+You will not be able to start a new version of the monitor due to a clash in the output names.
 Stop the algorithm from the *Algorithm process* dialog and re-start it from the new instance of the Interface to re-link it.

-Live data monitoring has some additional requirements:
+Live data monitoring has the following requirements:

 - EPICS support must be installed in Mantid.
 This is included by default on Windows but see the instructions `here <http://https://www.mantidproject.org/PyEpics_In_Mantid/>`_ for other platforms.
 - The instrument must be on IBEX or have additional processes installed to supply the EPICS values.
+If it does not, you will get an error that live values could not be found for `Theta` and the slits.